slawinski/slawinski-dev/blog/start-sending-emails-using-netlify-lambda-functions-and-sendgrid.md

 npm init -y
 ```

-This will setup package.json just for the `/sendmail` and will enable us to install packages in subfolder:
+This will setup package.json just for the `/sendmail` and will enable us to install packages in a subfolder:

 ```bash
 npm install --save @sendgrid/mail